Skip to main content

 Add a source

 A source is a website your agents connect to.
-Create one by providing a URL.
+The URL goes inside a website object.

 curl -X POST https://api.deck.co/v2/sources \